-- Avoid downed power lines, as these may still be live and present an electrocution hazard.
-Operate on the assumption that all downed power lines are live. - When restoring electricity to buildings that have flooded, use extreme caution and consult with an electrician and your power provider.
+- Avoid downed power lines as these may still be live and present an electrocution hazard.
+Operate on the assumption that all downed power lines are live.
+Remember that a downed power line on a fence may energize the fence. - When restoring electricity to buildings that have flooded, use extreme caution and consult with an electrician and your power provider.
 See the Alabama Cooperative Extension System Restoring Electrical Service website. - Natural gas or liquid petroleum (LP) gas leaks can cause deadly explosions.
 Check for natural gas or LP gas leaks, and if a leak is suspected, turn off the gas, evacuate the area, and notify your gas company and local law enforcement.
 Tell employees to stay clear.